Skip to content

 Andoni Iraola (Bournemouth)

-Eyebrows were raised when Bournemouth dismissed Gary O’Neil last summer, but the decision was entirely justified with the appointment of Iraola.
+Eyebrows were raised when Bournemouth dismissed Gary O’Neil in 2023, but the decision was entirely justified with the appointment of Iraola.

 He rose to prominence through his exploits with Rayo Vallecano, guiding the Madrid-based club into La Liga and reaching the Copa del Rey semi-finals for only the second time in their history.

-It took him a little time to implement his methods on the Dorset coast and adapt to the rigours of the Premier League, but Bournemouth clicked in November and are now set to record their highest-ever points tally in the top flight, resulting in Iraola receiving a Manager of the Season nomination.
+It took him a little time to implement his methods on the Dorset coast and adapt to the rigours of the Premier League, but Bournemouth clicked in November and went on to achieve their highest-ever points tally in the top flight, resulting in Iraola receiving a Manager of the Season nomination.

 His Bournemouth side play front-foot, high-energy football, focused on territorial gains and retrieving possession in the opposition half.
-And, as all top managers do, Iraola himself has evolved.
+Importantly, as all top managers do, Iraola himself has evolved.

-Signing a new two-year contract to stay at the Vitality Stadium, it will be fascinating to see how he and Bournemouth fare next season.
+Signing a new two-year contract to stay at the Vitality Stadium in May 2024, it will be fascinating to see how he and Bournemouth continue their journey.

 Bournemouth